 A fresh and easy Carrot Ginger Miso Salad Dressing inspired by the ones found in a Japanese-style steakhouse restaurant.
 This version is oil-free, vegan, and gluten-free but full of refreshing flavor and depth.

-Have you ever had that bright, flavorful carrot ginger dressing over a fresh, crisp salad from a Japanese-style steakhouse restaurant?
+Have you ever tasted that bright, flavorful carrot ginger dressing over a fresh, crisp salad from a Japanese-style steakhouse restaurant?

-I have not had it in years but the flavor still rings strong in my memory.
+I haven't had it in years, but the flavor still rings strong in my memory.

 So I used that inspiration to create this tasty oil-free version.